If you want to feel the vibrancy of Cuban culture and the pride of it within Miami, look no further than things to do in

 Cuban coffee is unique because it's served in a “thimble” sized cup with sugar and no milk.
 These one-sip-sized coffee hits are delicious and helpful in getting you caffeinated!

-If you pass any window labeled a “ventanita,” stop there for a coffee and gain a sense of the community that not only the drink – but the stand and people who work there – provide.
+If you pass any window labeled a “ventanita,” stop for a coffee to gain a sense of the community that – not only the drink – but the stand and people who work there provide.

 Buy Cuban Pastries at Arahi’s Bakery

-We wanted some guava and cheese pastries to take home for our next day, in Florida.
+We wanted some guava and cheese pastries to take home for the next day in Florida.
 Dan and I also wanted to support more local small businesses when we visited Little Havana.

-Thus, we stopped at Arahi’s bakery on our way back north and purchased two delicious pastries: a sweet guava empanada and a custardy slice of cake.
-(We’re still not sure what the cake was because there was a language barrier, but it was yummy!)
+So we stopped at Arahi's bakery on our way back north to purchase two delicious pastries: a sweet guava empanada and a custardy slice of cake.
+(We're still unsure what the cake was because of a language barrier, but it was yummy!)

 The bill was less than $5, and we gained a lot of delicious calories and a greater sense of the friendly community in Little Havana.